Meseira/gedit-jshint/README.md

 License
 -------

 This plugin is a free software and is published under the [GNU General Public License][6] except one file, the JSHint script, that is published under the [MIT Expat License][7].
+See the file `LICENSE` for more information.

 Compatibility
 -------------